-It helps to regard language as the smoke that arises out of emotion’s fire.
-You could say words are cognitive reflections of human emotions.
+It helps me to regard language as the smoke that arises out of emotion’s fire.
+You could say words are the cognitive reflections of human emotions.
 As such, they’re more fantasy than reality.
 For example, you can understand a volcano with words metaphorically, symbolically, abstractly, but you cannot truly know it through words.
-You can only know it emotionally, by essentially becoming a living breathing volcano.
-Is that possible?
+You can only know it emotionally by being there, or better yet, by becoming a volcano.

 Yet I Keep Using Words!

-I’ve been relentless in pointing out the fallibility of belief and the words and thinking that mold it.
-Yet I keep speaking on what appear to be beliefs of mine.
-Aren’t I being a complete hypocrite?
-I say it depends on what constitutes belief and hypocrisy.
-Belief and its offspring hypocrisy become almost impossible as I truly grasp chapter 71, Realizing I don’t’ know is better; not knowing this knowing is disease… This helps counterbalance the downside of what to me seems an innate need of a thinking species like us to have a paradigm to call home.
+I’ve been relentless in pointing out the fallibility of belief and the words and thinking that shape it.
+Even so, I keep commenting on what appear to be beliefs of mine.
+Surely, that’s hypocritical.
+Well, that depends on what constitutes belief and hypocrisy.
+Belief and its offspring hypocrisy become almost impossible as I truly grasp chapter 71, Realizing I don’t’ know is better; not knowing this knowing is disease… This counterbalances the drawbacks arising from the innate need of a thinking species like ourselves to have a paradigm to call home.

 Mapping our Journey

 Thinking is like looking at a map and planning your journey.
-“I’ll go here; I’d like to go there’ I mustn’t travel here; I should go there”.
-Conversely, emotion is often the step-by-step, moment-to-moment slog you feel working your way up life’s mountainside.
+“I’ll go here; I’d like to go there; I mustn’t travel here; I should go there”.
+Conversely, emotion is often the step-by-step, moment-to-moment slog you feel working your way through life’s jungle.

-We feel a natural aversion to work and so generally seek the easiest way forward.
+We feel a natural aversion to exertion and so generally seek the easiest way forward.
 Our aversion to making an effort is an innate and subtle fear.
 We fear wasting energy unless we know it will be worth the cost.
 As animals in the wild, we would viscerally know which energy expenditures were worth the cost.
 The advent of civilization began seriously disrupting that natural balance.
 Indeed, improving our ability to get the most benefit from the least expenditure is civilization’s raison d’être.
-Unhindered, this easily becomes too much of a good thing!
+Unhindered, this has become too much of a good thing!

 The Journey Begins Beneath Our Feet

 We cannot hope to face and overcome our fear of effort via “talking the talk” kind of thinking.
-Indeed, thought is a result of fear; or rather, much of the content of thought is the reflection and expression of fear.
+Indeed, much of the content of thought is the reflection and expression of fear.
 It is quite a problem for us.
 Ultimately, a balance life can only exist if and as we breathe life into it each moment.
 So, take a deep breath (2) and consider these ways that help “walk the walk”.

 A Journey for Body and Mind

 I’ve been doing yoga for over 50 years and over this time have found it to be much more significant than I can describe, although much less than some of the hyperbole about it I’ve come across.
-Take a look… Google, Hatha Yoga: The Essential Dynamics (and listen to Yoga breath).
+Take a look… google [Hatha Yoga: The Essential Dynamics].

 Buddha’s Four Noble Truths

-I review these each morning during headstand which helps their message permeate my subconscious feeling mind continually throughout the day.
+I review these each morning during headstand, which seems to help their insight permeate my subconscious feeling mind continually throughout the day.